-Gutenberg is currently developing rapidly in the direction of full site editing.
+Gutenberg is currently evolving rapidly towards full site editing.
 What does this development mean for the future of page builders?
 What should WordPress agencies and freelancers be prepared for?
 Which tools will support you?
 A guest article by GREYD.

 When WordPress introduced the Gutenberg editor in 2018, the project was (rightly) ridiculed for its lack of possibilities.
-"At some point, Gutenberg will surely become even better or perhaps the new standard," we were assured by enthusiastic early adopters.
+"At some point, Gutenberg will surely become better, or perhaps even the new standard", we were assured by enthusiastic early adopters.
 That has indeed come true, because that time is now.

-If you've been a little sleepy on the development of Gutenberg and WordPress is central to your business or agency, then you should read on carefully now.
-To understand why the development of Gutenberg seriously threatens the existence of Page Builder Plugins , let's take a quick look at the history of the new WordPress editor.
+If you're not up to date on the development of Gutenberg, and WordPress is vital to your business or agency, then perhaps you'd like to give the following article a close read.
+To understand why the development of Gutenberg seriously threatens the existence of Page Builder Plugins, let's take a quick look at the history of the new WordPress editor.

 The development of WordPress Gutenberg

-At the beginning, the Gutenberg editor was still very cumbersome to use, to put it kindly.
-At least if you compare it with the possibilities of well-known WordPress page builders - such as Elementor or WPBakery.
+At the beginning, the Gutenberg editor was still very cumbersome to use, to put it kindly, at least compared to the possibilities of well-known WordPress page builders, such as Elementor or WPBakery.
 In direct comparison to the classic WordPress editor (TinyMCE), which was more suitable for writing blog articles than for designing beautiful websites, Gutenberg was a real quantum leap.

-Where Gutenberg stands today & why it's getting tight for WordPress Page Builder
+Where Gutenberg stands today & why it's getting close for WordPress Page Builder

-At the moment we are in phase 2, which focuses on full site editing, block patterns (templates for Gutenberg blocks), the block directory and block-based Themes .
+Currently, we are in phase 2, which focuses on full site editing, block patterns (templates for Gutenberg blocks), the block directory and block-based Themes.
 This phase alone deprives some half-baked page builders Plugins of their raison d'être, which basically consisted only of adapting the various elements of a website (such as buttons, images or contact forms) in detail.

-With the Full Site Editing function, which is currently being introduced, Gutenberg goes one better.
-This makes it possible to adapt the entire website - including the header and footer - directly in the editor.
-For comparison: with many popular page builders, a paid premium version is necessary for this.
+With the Full Site Editing function, which is currently being introduced, Gutenberg takes up a notch.
+This enables it to adapt the entire website - including the header and footer - directly in the editor.
+For comparison, with many popular page builders, you need a paid premium version for this.
 WordPress provides us with this option free of charge.